Predicting the future is easy. Some things will clearly happen eventually. The hard part is predicting when they are going to happen.

 There is a set of forces that are not immutable, but that are at the very least, slow to change.
 These forces drive us in particular directions.
 Some of these forces spring from human nature.
 Some from the fundamentals of our current economic system.
-If you understand properly where we are today, and how these forces drive us, then like a sailor plotting a course driven by the prevailing winds, you can make a pretty good shout about where we might end up.
+If you understand properly where we are today, and how these forces drive us, then like a sailor plotting a course driven by the prevailing winds, when predicting the future you can make a pretty good shout about where we might end up.

-This rather Newtonian approach to prediction doesn’t work for everything.
+This rather Newtonian approach to predicting the future doesn’t work for everything.
 It’s much better at the macro than the micro.
 But it is this approach that tells me that at some point, machines will replace humans in a lot of jobs.
 It underpins my long term optimism but also drives my short term pessimism.
 But it does very little to tell me when things will happen.
 Because time is beyond the control of these primary forces.

 If you look back at the predictions of the past – ones at which we frequently laugh – I often find that what they got wrong was not the destination but the journey time.
 The paperless office?
 It’s coming, but slowly.
 Office paper sales are dropping about 2% a year, or they were the last time I spoke to someone in the industry about it.
 We probably won’t be totally paperless (or near enough so as not to count) for at least a decade or two yet.

 What about flying cars?
 We’ll get there in one form or another over the next few years, though they won’t be mass market items for a good few years after that – if ever.
 They will exist, just not on the timescale any previous forecaster expected.